EU eyes scheme to share surplus COVID-19 vaccines with poorer nations | Health

 EU eyes scheme to share surplus COVID-19 vaccines with poorer nations

+Kyriakides said the EU vaccine-sharing scheme should prioritise health workers and most vulnerable people in the Western Balkans, North Africa, Middle East and poorer sub-Saharan African countries.
+"This mechanism would act as a single point for requests and a pipeline through which initial doses can be provided, possibly through COVAX," an EU Commission document published on Tuesday said.

-The EU official said the EU could give some vaccines to COVAX which would then distribute them to poor countries.
-It is however unclear whether the EU will donate or sell its excess doses.
-Sweden has set up a mechanism to sell its surplus vaccines.
+It is however unclear whether the EU will donate or sell its excess doses and when vaccines could be made available to partners outside the 27-nation bloc.
+Sweden has established a mechanism to sell its surplus vaccines.
 Decisions on sharing vaccines are taken by EU governments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)